Hack4Eugene/SpeedUpAmerica/README.md

 # Data tasks

-There are just the tasks that have been run to populate and prepate the data for operation.
+There are just the tasks that have been run to populate and prepare the data for operation.
 The other tasks need investigated and documented.

 ### Importing M-Lab submissions: